Hull - 2017 UK City of Culture..?

 Following the old railway line...

-After making slow progress to Keyingham along the Rail Trail, we picked up the A road to Patrington and quickly made up the time lost of the badly surfaced former line.
+After making slow progress to Keyingham along the Rail Trail, we picked up the A road to Patrington and quickly made up the time lost by cycling on the badly surfaced former line.
 This part of the country is very remote and geographically isolated.
-There are very few roads and reasons to continue heading south east unless you live in the area or work at the Easington North Sea Gas Terminal.
+There are very few roads and reasons to continue heading south-east unless you live in the area or work at the Easington North Sea Gas Terminal.
 Beyond Patrington, there were hardly any cars on the road and we rode down to Spurn Point and the Heritage Coast.